BishopFox/BrokenHill/docs/all_command-line_options.md

 ### --new-adversarial-token-candidate-count <positive integer> and --max-new-adversarial-token-candidate-count <positive integer>

 `--new-adversarial-token-candidate-count` sets the number of candidate adversarial values to generate at each iteration.
+The value with the lowest loss versus the target string is then tested.
+You should set this value as high as you can without running out of memory, because [as discussed in the "How the greedy coordinate gradient (GCG) attack works" document](gcg_attack.md), it is probably the single most important factor in determining the efficiency of the GCG attack.
+[See the "parameter guidelines based on model size" document for some general estimates of values you can use based on the size of the model and the amount of memory available](parameter_guidelines_based_on_model_size.md).
+The default value is 48, because this typically allows Broken Hill to attack a model with two billion parameters on a device with 24GiB of memory.

+This value technically only needs to be a positive integer, but if you set it to 1, your attack will likely take a *very* long time, because that will cause the attack to operate entirely randomly, with no benefit from the GCG algorithm.

-In the default configuration, the value with the lowest loss is then tested.
-If you are running out of memory and this value is greater than 1, try reducing it.
-If it still happens with all of the batch size values set to 1, you're probably out of luck without more VRAM.
-Alternatively, if you *aren't* running out of memory, you can try increasing this value for better performance.
+If you are running out of memory and have already set `--batch-size-get-logits` to 1, and `--new-adversarial-token-candidate-count` is greater than 16, try reducing it.
+If you still run out of memory with this value set to 16 and `--batch-size-get-logits` set to 1, you're probably out of luck without more VRAM.

 If an iteration occurs where all candidate values are filtered out, the tool may increase the number of values generated, in hope of finding values that meet the filtering criteria.
 By default, it will stop if the number reaches 1024. `--max-new-adversarial-token-candidate-count` can be used to reduce or increase that limit.

 ### --batch-size-get-logits <positive integer>

 The PyTorch batch size to use when calling the `get_logits` function, which is the most memory-intensive operation other than loading the model itself.
 If you are running out of memory and this value is greater than 1, try reducing it.
-If it still happens with all of the batch size values set to 1, you're probably out of luck without more VRAM.
+If it still happens with this value set to 1 and `--new-adversarial-token-candidate-count` set to 16, you're probably out of luck without more VRAM.
 Alternatively, if you *aren't* running out of memory, you can try increasing this value for better performance. (default: 1)

 ## Limiting candidate adversarial content during the generation stage